Dental Crowns

 Teeth Whitening - Imagine Dentistry

-The Crown Placement Process
+The Crown Process at Imagine Dentistry

-Caring for Your Crown Investment
+Caring for Your Dental Crown

-Restore Your Smile with Custom Crown Solutions
+Restore Your Smile with Expert Care

-Dr. Ann Coambs and her colleague Dr. Shelli Boucher, who has over 15 years of experience including extensive continuing education at The Dawson Academy, are committed to providing exceptional crown treatments using the latest technology and techniques.
-Contact us today at (704) 540-7600 or request an appointment to discover how dental crowns can transform your smile!
+Dr. Shelli Boucher brings over 15 years of experience, including extensive continuing education at The Dawson Academy, to understand complex bite-related dental issues.
+Together, they provide comprehensive dental care using the latest technology and techniques.
+Contact our office today at (980) 844-7166 or request an appointment online to learn more about how dental crowns can restore your smile!

 Frequently Asked Questions about Dental Crowns in Charlotte, NC